Conformal geometry: Möbius geometry

-Möbius geometry is the study of "Euclidean space with a point added at infinity", or a "Minkowski (or pseudo-Euclidean) space with a null cone added at infinity".
+Möbius geometry is the study of "Euclidean space with a point added at infinity", or a "pseudo-Euclidean space with a null cone added at infinity".
 That is, the setting is a compactification of a familiar space; the geometry is concerned with the implications of preserving angles.

 At an abstract level, the Euclidean and pseudo-Euclidean spaces can be handled in much the same way, except in the case of dimension two.
 The compactified two-dimensional Minkowski plane exhibits extensive conformal symmetry.
 Formally, its group of conformal transformations is infinite-dimensional.
 By contrast, the group of conformal transformations of the compactified Euclidean plane is only 6-dimensional.